astarzinski/anki_automation_v1/README.md

 ## Step 0 Please Read

+The Anki application can be obtained here: https://apps.ankiweb.net

+Premade Anki decks can be found on https://ankiweb.net

 These programs uses the **AnkiConnect API** to interact with the Anki application on your computer.
-Big thanks to Alex Yatskov whose development of this API made these programs possible.

 AnkiConnect is available on AnkiWeb here: https://ankiweb.net/shared/info/2055492159

-AnkiConnect's detailed documentation can be found here: https://foosoft.net/projects/anki-connect/
+AnkiConnect's detailed documentation can be found here: https://foosoft.net/projects/anki-connect

 In order to connect to Anki via API, Anki needs to be running on your computer.

-I would recommend **NOT reviewing cards** as well as **NOT making any changes in the Anki user interface** while the program is running.
+It is important to **_NOT review cards_** as well as **_NOT make any changes_ through the Anki user interface** while the program is running.

 I recommend:
 1) syncing your Anki with AnkiWeb prior to running the program